The multicolor induced size-Ramsey number of long subdivisions: Proof of Theorem

 Note that, by Lemma~\ref{lem:subgraph}, $G'$ has the average degree at least $(10^7/2)\, Ds^4\ln s $, so there is an induced subgraph $G''$ of $G'$ with $\delta(G'')\geq (10^7/4)\, D s^4\ln s$.
 In addition, the sparsity property (Q2) is also valid for $G''$.

 We fix an ordering on $E(H)$ as $e_1,\ldots, e_m$ and we embed $H^{\sigma'}$ in $G'$ in $m$ steps.
 Let us call the vertices of $V(H)$, the \textit{original vertices} of $H^{\sigma'}$ and the vertices that appear after subdivisions the \textit{internal vertices} of $H^{\sigma'}$.
 All original vertices are embedded in the graph $G''$.
-In Step $i$, if $e_i=ab\in E(H)$, we embed a path of length $\sigma'(e)$ between $a$ and $b$ in $G'$.
+In Step $i$, if $e_i=ab\in E(H)$, we embed a path of length~$\sigma'(e)$ between~$a$ and~$b$ in~$G'$ following an approach in~\cite{Sudakov-cycle}.
 This step consists of three phases, as follows (see Figure~\ref{fig:scheme}).

 Set $d'=10^5Ds^3\ln s $ and $d=20\times 10^5D s^4\ln s $. \begin{enumerate} \item In the first phase, we grow two disjoint trees $T_1$ and $T_2$ from the roots $a$ and $b$ in $G''$, where $T_j$, $j\in\{1,2\}$, consists of a path $P_j$ of length $\lfloor \sigma(e)/(2L_2)\rfloor $ along with a tree $T_j'$ with maximum degree $D$ and $|V(T_j')|=\lceil \alpha N/(50s)\rceil$.